run-ai/docs/docs/admin/runai-setup/config/allow-external-access-to-containers.md

 ### Usage

-The Researcher uses the Run:AI CLI to set the method type and the ports when submitting the Workload.
+The Researcher uses the Run:ai CLI to set the method type and the ports when submitting the Workload.
 Example:

 ```
 runai config project team-a